jingzhian/mkdocs-md-notes/docs/psychiatry.md

 Nicotine & **Increase appetite**, dysphoria, irritability, anxiety & No significant finding &\
 Cannabis & **Decreased appetite**, irritability, anxiety, depressed mood, insomnia& no significant finding &\

+### Opioid Related Diseases

+#### Opioid intoxication

+(which can be reversed with the opioid antagonist naloxone) can cause weakness, lethargy, and respiratory failure; however, most patients have bradypnea, and ptosis is uncommon.

+#### Opioid Withdrawal

+Intravenous buprenorphine can be used to treat symptoms of opioid withdrawal, which is usually characterized by flulike symptoms (eg, myalgia, rhinorrhea, diarrhea);

 ### Gambling Disorder

 -   Clinical feature: characteristics related to problematic gambling